Topasm/Kang-BalancingRobot/README.md

 # Kang-BalancingRobot

-using PYDY to calculate dynamics design LQR controller
+using PYDY to calculate dynamics &design LQR controller